MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWebRef.AboutSaveAsWebPageAPI.md

 For an example of using the Save as Web Page object model in Visual Basic, see [Using the Save as Web Page object model from Visual Basic: an example](Visio.VisSaveAsWebRef.UseSaveAsWebObjectModelVBExample.md).

-### Use the Save as Web Page command-line interface
+## Use the API command-line interface

 You can use the command-line interface to call the SaveAsWeb add-on from an executable or from code that is running in the Visio process.
 Additionally, you can create formulas in the ShapeSheet window that launch the SaveAsWeb add-on without writing any code.
 For information about using the command-line interface to run the SaveAsWeb add-on, see [Running Save as Web Page from the command line](Visio.VisSaveAsWebRef.RunSaveAsWebPageFromCommandLine.md).